isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The configuration of the memfile backend is controlled through the Dhcp4/lease-database parameters.
-The ``type`` parameter is mandatory and specifies which storage for leases the server should use, through the ``"memfile"`` value.
+The ``type`` parameter is mandatory and specifies which storage for leases the server should use, through the ``memfile`` value.
 The following list gives additional optional parameters that can be used to configure the memfile backend.

 -  ``persist``: controls whether the new leases and updates to existing